loeeeee/fanoutQA/README.md

     - What law school did Neil Gorsuch attend?
         - Where did Neil Gorsuch study law?

-Only a few of the questions in the dataset structured like this.

-### 2 Hop (wide)

-- Query question
-    - Revised question
-    - Deep-dive question
-        - Breakdown question 0
-        - Breakdown question 1
-        - Breakdown question 2
-        - Breakdown question 3
-        - ...

-Example:

-- What is Google's online video platform and how old are its founders?
-    - What is Google's online video platform?
-    - Who are the founders of YouTube?
-        - Who are the founders of YouTube?
-        - How old is Steve Chen?
-        - How old is Chad Hurley?
-        - How old is Jawed Karim?

-Only a few of the questions in the dataset structured like this.
+1 entry in total.

-### 3 Hop
+### 4 Hop

 Examples:

 - Which currently sitting US Supreme Court Justices graduated from a top 14 law school?
     - Who are the current sitting US Supreme Court Judges?
         - What are the T14 law schools and which of the supreme court justices attended them?
             - What are the T14 law schools?
                 - Did John Roberts graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Thomas Clarence graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Samuel Alito graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Sonia Sotomayor graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Elena Kagan graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Neil Gorsuch graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Brett Kavanaugh graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Amy Coney Barrett graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?
                 - Did Ketanji Brown Jackson graduate from law school at one of the following universities: Columbia, Cornell, Duke, Georgetown, Harvard, New York University, Northwestern, Stanford, University of California at Berkeley, University of Chicago, University of Michigan, University of Pennslyvania, University of Virginia or Yale?

-### 4 Hop

-- Query question
-    - Revised question
-    - Deep-dive question
-        - Breakdown question 0
-            - Deep-dive question
-            - Deeper-dive question
-        - Breakdown question 1
-            - Deep-dive question
-            - Deeper-dive question
-        - Breakdown question 2
-            - Deep-dive question
-            - Deeper-dive question
-        - Breakdown question 3
-            - Deep-dive question
-            - Deeper-dive question
-        - ...

-Example:

-- Which heads of state of the founding countries of the European Union are older than 80 years old?
-    - What countries founded the European Union?
-    - Who is the head of state of Belgium and how old are they?
-        - Who is the head of state of Belgium?
-        - How old is King Philippe?
-    - Who is the head of state of France and how old are they?
-        - Who is the head of state of France?
-        - How old is Emmanuel Macron?
-    - Who is the head of state of Germany and how old are they?
-        - Who is the head of state of Greece?
-        - How old is Frank-Walter Steinmeier?
-    - Who is the head of state of Italy and a how old are they?
-        - Who is the head of state of Italy?
-        - How old is Sergio Mattarella?
-    - Who is the head of state of Luxembourg and how old are they?
-        - Who is the head of state of Luxembourg?
-        - How old is Grand Duke Henri?
-    - Who is the head of state of Netherlands and how old are they?
-        - Who is the head of state of the Netherlands?
-        - How old is King Willem-Alexander?
+23 entries in total.

 ### 5 Hop